 Bubble wrap is that packing material with rows and rows of little air-filled bumps.
 The bubbles are lined up in a hexagon pattern, each bubble surrounded by 6 more, like a bee’s honeycomb.
 When you pinch a bubble, it makes a perfect popping sound…so you can’t help but pop the bubble next to it, and the next.
 If you have a really big sheet, you can lay it on the floor and jump on it to pop lots of bubbles at once.
 Kids love it, grown-ups love it…even guinea pigs want to try it.
 So it’s no surprise that today is Bubble Wrap Appreciation Day.
-Find some bubble wrap to get ready!
+Find some bubble wrap and get popping!

 Wee ones: A bubble-wrap bubble is about the size of your fingertip.
 See if you can spot 3 things that size in your room.

 Little kids: If Snickers the guinea pig (shown here) pops bubbles 1, 2 and 3, what numbers are the next 4 bubbles she pops?
 Bonus: If a row has 16 bubbles and you pop 1, how many bubbles are left to pop?